alsa-project/snd-firewire-ctl-services/README.rst

 clause.

-Once the service program runs, it remains to dispatch events until receiving SIGTERM signal (e.g. press Ctrl + C) or the device is disconnected.
+Once the service program runs, it remains to dispatch events until receiving SIGTERM signal (e.g. press Ctrl + C) or detecting disconnection of the device.

 Install executables ::